 - Work Requirements: Conditioning Medicaid eligibility on meeting and documenting a work requirement of 80 hours per month for most expansion adults and low-income parents and suspending eligibility for those who do not comply until they again meet the work requirement or complete a state-approved health or financial literacy course.
-Notably, CMS guidance prohibits states from using federal Medicaid funds for needed employment supports, such as child care, transportation, job training, etc.; - Premiums: Requiring monthly premiums for most expansion adults and low-income parents, up to 4% of household income but at least \$1.00, in lieu of copayments; requiring payment of the first premium before coverage is effective for those from 100-138% FPL (coverage is effective after expiration of the 60 day premium payment period for those below 100% FPL who do not pay a premium); removing the 90-day period to change health plans without cause after initial enrollment once the first premium is paid or the 60-day payment period expires; - Coverage Lock-Outs: Disenrolling and locking out of coverage for up to six months: (1) those who are over 100% FPL and do not pay premiums within 60 days; (2) most adults who do not provide any documentation needed to timely renew eligibility; and (3) most adults who fail to timely report a change in circumstances affecting eligibility.
-Those subject to lockouts can re-enroll prior to 6 months if they pay all past due amounts and the current month's premium (for premium lockouts) and complete a state-approved health or financial literacy course; - Exemptions: Varying the groups who are exempt from, or have good cause for not complying with, different waiver requirements.
-For example, people who are determined to be medically frail and former foster care youth are exempt from premiums, unless they wish to access an incentive account (described below), while pregnant women are both exempt from premiums and can have an incentive account without paying premiums.
+Notably, CMS guidance prohibits states from using federal Medicaid funds for needed employment supports, such as child care, transportation, job training, etc. Kentucky was the first state to receive waiver approval to condition Medicaid eligibility on meeting a work requirement following guidance released by CMS on January 11, 2018; however, implementation did not move forward as a result of the lawsuit challenging the approval.4 - Premiums: Requiring monthly premiums for most expansion adults and low-income parents, up to 4% of household income and at least \$1.00, in lieu of copayments; requiring payment of the first premium before coverage is effective for those from 100-138% FPL (coverage is effective after expiration of the 60 day premium payment period for those below 100% FPL who do not pay a premium); removing the 90-day period to change health plans without cause after initial enrollment once the first premium is paid or the 60-day payment period expires.
+Premiums of 4% exceed the levels approved in any other waiver to date and those allowed in the Marketplace, both of which are capped at 2% of income. - Coverage Lock-Outs: Disenrolling and locking out of coverage for up to six months: (1) those who are over 100% FPL and do not pay premiums within 60 days; (2) most adults who do not provide any documentation needed to timely renew eligibility; and (3) most adults who fail to timely report a change in circumstances affecting eligibility.
+Those subject to lockouts can reenroll prior to 6 months if they pay all past due amounts and the current month's premium (for premium lockouts) and complete a state-approved health or financial literacy course;

+- Exemptions: Varying the groups who are exempt from, or have good cause for not complying with, different waiver requirements.
+For example, people who are determined to be medically frail, those eligible for TMA, survivors of domestic violence and former foster care youth are exempt from premiums, unless they wish to access an incentive account (described below), while pregnant women are both exempt from premiums and can have an incentive account without paying premiums.
 As another example, being evicted or homeless constitutes good cause for avoiding a 6-month lockout for failing to pay premiums, timely renew eligibility, or report a change in circumstances, but does not qualify as good cause for failing to meet the work requirement. - Deductible and Incentive Accounts: Adding a deductible account and an incentive account to purchase additional benefits (moves vision, dental, and over-the-counter drugs from the regular benefit package to the incentive account for expansion adults; also offers limited reimbursement for gym memberships for all enrollees); enrollees must pay premiums to access the incentive account, can accrue funds by completing certain activities and are subject to account deductions as penalties for incurring various rule violations; and - Benefit Restrictions: Eliminating retroactive eligibility for most adults, including expansion adults, low-income parents, and people who are medically frail; and waiving non-emergency medical transportation (NEMT) for all services for most expansion adults.